 After you create an evaluation session, evaluators are automatically sent invitations through email and are notified on their Updates page in My Blackboard.

-- Evaluators click the link to their assigned evaluations in the email message or on the Updates page.
-If accessing from the email message, evaluators must log in to Blackboard Learn before clicking the link.
+- Evaluators select the link to their assigned evaluations in the email message or on the Updates page.
+If accessing from the email message, evaluators must log in to Blackboard Learn before selecting the link.

 - Only the artifacts within their assigned evidence sets appear.
-Evaluators access the contextual menu for an artifact and select Evaluate.
+Evaluators open the menu for an artifact and select Evaluate.

 - The student's submission appears.
-The evaluator clicks either Evaluate or Evaluate in New Window to view the rubric and select point values.
+The evaluator selects either Evaluate or Evaluate in New Window to view the rubric and select point values.

 After evaluation of an evidence set is complete, assessment managers can run a report to understand the results.
 If they do not choose to perform a separate outcomes evaluation on collected evidence, they can instead report on the rubric scores collected from assignments within the course.